Mjmalin/GoogleSheetsAutomation/README.md

         print(f"PDF created: {location}_{markets}.pdf")
 ```

 Finally, the PDFs are merged to be easily printed.
-The individual files are not deleted in case it's useful to reference those.
+The individual files are not deleted in case it's useful to print one-by-one.

 ```bash
 # Merge PDFs to one file to be physically printed